 Pat Flynn is the man behind Smart Passive Income.
-He is the author of the book, Will It Fly? and soon releasing his next masterpiece, Superfans.
-Today, he talks about how you can get your customers engaged, eventually building your superfans who will evangelize for you.
+He is the author of the book, Will It Fly? and soon release his next masterpiece, Superfans.
+Today, he talks about how you can engage your customers, eventually building your superfans who will evangelize for you.

 What We Discuss with Pat Flynn:

 - The why behind writing his next book, Superfans

 - Who are your superfans and when to start serving them

 - Offering small, quick wins on a micro level

 - Creating a sense of belongingness to elevate your brand

 - You have to show up in order to build superfans!

 - Rising above your fears to help other people